 - 4 Are There Different Levels or Classes of Felonies in SC?

 - 5 Let Our Rock Hill Felony Defense Attorneys Help You

 Should I Just Accept a Plea So That I Can Put This All Behind Me?

 Every case with criminal charges is different, but in general, just pleading guilty without the benefit of an experience attorney is the last thing you want to do.
 If charges have been filed against you, the police, prosecutors and judge are not on your side and cannot give you legal advice.
 The sentence you get if you just plead guilty may not reflect an accurate representation of the facts of the case or a just punishment for what happened.

 There are a number of defenses that can be presented in a felony case, which include technical defenses such as self-defense or duress, as well as establishing holes or errors in their evidence.
 Because felony law is complex and changes frequently, it is important to find a lawyer for felony charges who keeps pace with its evolution and is prepared to examine every aspect of the prosecution’s case and challenge the problematic areas.

 Just because you have been charged with a crime, does not mean that you will be convicted.
 The state has the burden of proof, and must prove their case to a jury or judge beyond a reasonable doubt.
 Our job is to present the best possible defense in order to show the holes or the problems in their case.

 In some cases, pleading guilty may actually be the best option, but that does not have to be the default.
 The most important thing to know is that you have better options than simply pleading guilty without speaking to a lawyer.
-Contact us now so that our experienced criminal defense lawyers can walk you through the process and what options you may have.
+Contact us now so that our experienced felony defense lawyers can walk you through the process and what options you may have.